Somite: Notch signalling

 The Notch system, as part of the clock and wavefront model, forms the boundaries of the somites.
 DLL1 and DLL3 are Notch ligands, mutations of which cause various defects.
 Notch regulates HES1, which sets up the caudal half of the somite.
 Notch activation turns on LFNG which in turn inhibits the Notch receptor.
 Notch activation also turns on the HES1 gene which inactivates LFNG, re-enabling the Notch receptor, and thus accounting for the oscillating clock model.
 MESP2 induces the EPHA4 gene, which causes repulsive interaction that separates somites by causing segmentation.
 EPHA4 is restricted to the boundaries of somites.
 EPHB2 is also important for boundaries.

 Mesenchymal-epithelial transition

-Fibronectin and N-cadherin are key to the mesenchymal-epithelial transition process in the developing embryo.
-The process is probably regulated by paraxis and MESP2.
+Fibronectin and N-cadherin are key to the mesenchymal–epithelial transition process in the developing embryo.
+The process is probably regulated by Paraxis (Transcription factor 15) and MESP2.
 In turn, MESP2 is regulated by Notch signaling.
 Paraxis is regulated by processes involving the cytoskeleton.